arthurdysart/ChargeTracker/README.md

 ChargeTracker version 1.0 is built on Python 2.7 and processes ca. 2,500 messages per second.

 ## Engineering Design
-ChargeTracker is a streaming analysis pipeline built on 5 open-source technologies:
+ChargeTracker is a streaming analysis pipeline built with open-source technologies:

 ![ChargeTracker shows near real-time metrics derived from raw sensor measurements](https://s3.amazonaws.com/arthur-dysart-github-media/chargetracker/pipeline.png)

-Each tracked battery publishes its raw measurements to the [Kafka](https://kafka.apache.org/) service (1 topic, 3 partitions).
-These raw measurements are consumed by the [Spark Streaming](https://spark.apache.org/streaming/) service and transformed into meaningful metrics via RDD MapReduce tasks.
-Analyzed results are stored in the [Cassandra](http://cassandra.apache.org/) database service according to partition keys `chemistry` and `test_type` and clustering key `cycle`.
+Each tracked battery publishes its raw measurements to [Kafka](https://kafka.apache.org/) (1 topic, 3 partitions).
+These raw measurements are consumed by [Spark Streaming](https://spark.apache.org/streaming/) and transformed into meaningful metrics via RDD-MapReduce tasks.
+Analyzed results are stored in the [Cassandra](http://cassandra.apache.org/) database according to partition keys `chemistry` and `test_type` and clustering key `cycle`.
 The [Dash](https://dash.plot.ly/introduction) service queries the database and refreshes the interactive GUI dashboard every 30 seconds.
-On the control node, the [Insight Pegasus](https://github.com/InsightDataScience/pegasus) service (not shown) maintains and manages all cluster nodes.
+On the control node, [Insight Pegasus](https://github.com/InsightDataScience/pegasus) (not shown) manages all cluster nodes.
 To optimize throughput, cluster nodes are allocated to services as follows:

 | Technology             | Nodes | Purpose                                                                          |
 |------------------------|-------|----------------------------------------------------------------------------------|